August 1-3, 2019

 Meet the Coordinator

-Jake Isaacson became head coach of the Michigan Tech track and field program in June 2016.
-He also serves as head coach of the cross country program.
+Jake Isaacson became head coach of the Michigan Tech cross country program in June 2017.
+He also serves as head coach of the track and field program.
 Isaacson spent the 2015-16 school year as a graduate assistant coach with the track and field and cross country programs at Michigan Tech.
 Prior to Tech, he was an assistant coach with Rose-Hulman Institute of Technology in Terre Haute, Indiana.

 The native of Menominee, Michigan, attended Grand Valley State, where he was an NCAA Division II All-American in cross country in 2012.
 He was also a two-time qualifier in the steeplechase at the NCAA Division II Track & Field Championships.
 As a prep athlete at Menominee High School, Isaacson was the UP Champion in the 1,600 and 3,200 meters in 2008.
 Isaacson is currently pursuing a second graduate degree in Master of Science in Kinesiology from Michigan Tech.
 He also holds degrees from Indiana State University and Grand Valley State.